eadsjr/pgdoc/README.md

 Support for additional programming languages (tentative)

-A means of requesting unused non-sequential IDs from the database. `pgdoc.requestUUID(docType)`
+A means of generating or requesting unused non-sequential IDs. `pgdoc.requestUUID(docType)` or similar.

+Document Selection via JSON object subsets at any level of the object hierarchy.

 ## Support